Toeffe3/clocks-alot/README.md

 Press any key to hide information.

-To specefie a clock append the url with a "hash"-sign and the id, like: https://toeffe3.github.io/clocks-alot/index.html#1
+To specefy a clock append the url with a "hash"-sign and the id, like: https://toeffe3.github.io/clocks-alot/index.html#1